avalon60/OraTAPI/README.md

 - **Error Handling**: Configurable behavior for missing tables (skip or stop processing).

 ### Limitations
 - As of this release, database connections are basic - cloud wallets are not yet supported.
-- Complex database columns (defined objects) are not supported.
 ---

 ## Preinstallation